-I have no idea where the Mermaid Bakery is, but they sure know how to make great cake.
+I have no idea where the Mermaid Bakery is, but they sure know how to make great vanilla birthday cake.
 This birthday cake is a scratch cake recipe that is comparable to the texture and taste of a box mix (very light)….only better.
-And secret ingredient is….
-EMULSION (read more below under Emulsions)!
+And the secret ingredient is….

 We’re celebrating my daughter’s 9th birthday this weekend and this is her birthday cake.
-It’s a Vanilla Butter Cake recipe from the Mermaid Bakery paired with Wilton’s Whipped cream buttercream icing and fondant accents (see recipes below) – a truly fabulous cake and icing combo!
-If you are looking for birthday cake ideas, look no further!
+It’s a Vanilla Butter Cake recipe from the Mermaid Bakery paired with Whipped Cream Buttercream Frosting and fondant accents (see recipes below) – a truly fabulous cake and icing combo!
+If you are looking for birthday cake ideas, look no further…

 Making Edible Figures for Cakes:

-We made Drummer by mixing fondant and a powder called gumtex together, which you can buy at Michaels Arts & Crafts.
+We made Drummer by mixing fondant and a powder called gumtex together.
 It helps the fondant dry faster.
-For 1 pkg of the brown fondant (from the Wilton box of 4 fondant colors, available at Michaels Arts & Crafts) , I would use about 1 Tblsp of gumtex.
+For 1 pkg of the brown fondant (from the Wilton box of 4 fondant colors) , I would use about 1 Tblsp of gumtex.
 Alternatively, you can use gumpaste (or mix it 50/50 with fondant), but then you have to color it.
 And the gumpaste dries faster than I work, so I’m not a huge fan of gumpaste when working with figures.

 TERRI’S TIP: Use shortening on your hands and on a non stick surface (such as a silicone sheet) to prevent fondant from sticking.